Rethinking Probabilistic Circuit Parameter Learning: Background

 \subsection{Expectation-Maximization}

 Expectation-Maximization (EM) is a well-known algorithm to maximize the log-likelihood given data $\x$ of a distribution defined by a latent variable model.
-Specifically, the distribution $\p_{\params} (\X)$ ($\params$ are the parameters) is defined as $\sum_{\z} \p_{\params} (\X, \z)$ over latents $\Z$.
+Specifically, the distribution $\p_{\params} (\X)$ with parameters $\params$ is defined as $\sum_{\z} \p_{\params} (\X, \z)$ over latents $\Z$.
 Our goal is to maximize

-EM is an effective way to maximize the above objective when $\p_{\params} (\X, \Z)$ permits much simpler (or even closed-form) maximum likelihood estimation.
-It optimizes \cref{eq:mle-obj} by maximizing the following surrogate objective:
+EM can effectively maximize the above objective when $\p_{\params} (\X, \Z)$ permits much simpler (or even closed-form) maximum likelihood estimation.
+It optimizes $\LL (\params)$ by maximizing the following surrogate objective: